polterguy/phosphorusfive/README.md

 <img align="right" src="p5.png">

 Phosphorus Five is a Web Operating System for developing complex and rich Ajax centric web apps.
-Its _"Hello World"_, can be found in the [application-startup.hl](/core/p5.webapp/application-startup.hl) Hyperlambda file.

-This README is intended to give you a teaser of some of its features.
-An example of some Hyperlambda is given below.
+It contains an entirely unique programming language called _"Hyperlambda"_, which allows you to orchestrate your apps together, almost as if they were made out of LEGO bricks.
+An example of some Hyperlambda can be found below.

 ```
 create-widget:foo